G-dH/vertical-workspaces/README.md

 ## Added functionality
-This section explains some of the less obvious or less invisible additions to the Shell's behavior.
+This section explains some of the less obvious or less visible additions to the Shell's behavior.

 ### Overview - keyboard and mouse shortcuts
 |Shortcut| Description|